Debt ceiling talks grind on, but Republicans say there's a 'lack of urgency' from White House

 Typically, the debt ceiling has been lifted for the duration of a budget deal, and in this negotiation the White House is angling for a two-year agreement that would push past the presidential elections.

-A top Republican negotiator Rep. Patrick McHenry of North Carolina who joined the speaker at the Oval Office Monday evening, said there needs to be more urgency.
-Talks resumed Monday night at the Capitol for two hours, and picked up again midday Tuesday.

-“What I sense from the White House is a lack of urgency,” McHenry told reporters.
+Another main Republican negotiator, Rep. Patrick McHenry of North Carolina, who joined the speaker at the Oval Office Monday evening, said, “What I sense from the White House is a lack of urgency.”

 However, time is growing short.
-The House speaker promised lawmakers he will abide by the rule to post any bill for 72 hours before voting, making any action doubtful until the end of the week — just days before the potential deadline.
+The House speaker promised lawmakers he will abide by the rule to post any bill for 72 hours before voting, making any action doubtful until the weekend — just days before the potential deadline.
 The Senate would also have to pass the package before it could go to Biden's desk to be signed.

-After a weekend of start-stop talks, both Biden and McCarthy have declared a need to close a compromise deal.
-U.S. financial markets turned down last week after negotiations paused amid a jittery economy.

-McCarthy faces a hard-right flank in his own party that is likely to reject any deal, and that has led some Democrats to encourage Biden to resist any compromise with the Republicans and simply raise the debt ceiling on his own, an unprecedented and legally fraught action.
+McCarthy faces a hard-right flank in his own party that is likely to reject any deal, and that has led some Democrats to encourage Biden to resist any compromise with the Republicans and simply invoke the 14th Amendment to raise the debt ceiling on his own, an unprecedented and legally fraught action the president has resisted for now.

-He and others are growing skeptical of the June 1 deadline that Treasury Secretary Janel Yellen said is when “it is highly likely” the government will be unable to pay all the nation’s bills.
+He and others are skeptical of the June 1 deadline that Treasury Secretary Janet Yellen said is when “it is highly likely” the government will be unable to pay all the nation’s bills.

-Perry suggested the Treasury Department is going to be "flush with cash” come June 15 when quarterly tax payments are due.

-“There’s absolutely no reason to do this and we all know it,” he said.
+Treasury said Tuesday it is keeping in close contact with federal agencies on their planned spending as it monitors cashflows.

 As the negotiators focus on the $100 billion-plus difference between the 2022 and 2023 spending plans as a place to cut, other priorities Republicans are pushing as part of the deal remain on the table.